srikanthpagadala/srikanthpagadala.github.io/_posts/2016-11-07-enable-gpu-support-for-tensorflow-on-macos.md

 As of this writting, official [instructions](https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html#prepare-environment-for-mac-os-x) for setting up GPU environment for Tensorflow on Mac OS X are bit dated.
 Hence this blog post.
 Let us get started.

+## Update: Official Tensorflow [instructions](https://www.tensorflow.org/get_started/os_setup#optional-setup-gpu-for-mac) are upto date now.
+Please follow official instructions.
+It easy to install binary package for tensorflow-gpu for mac.
+Below instructions are still good, if you want to install from sources.

 ## Prerequisites

 Make sure to update your homebrew formulas